AfroLatino/aws-bootcamp-cruddur/journal/week9.md

 ### IAM Service Role Permissions <a name="paragraph3"></a>

-I added the JSON permissions below to the IAM service role created called **codebuild-cruddur-backend-flask-bake-image-service-role**
+I added the JSON permissions below to the IAM service role created called **codebuild-cruddur-frontend-react-js-bake-image-service-role**

 ```json
 {